Kristijan Naumovski

-Kristijan Naumovski (Кристијан Наумовски; born 17 September 1988) is a Macedonian international footballer who plays as a goalkeeper for Shkupi.
+Kristijan Naumovski (Кристијан Наумовски; born 17 September 1988) is a Macedonian international footballer who plays as a goalkeeper for Bruneian club DPMM FC of the Malaysia Super League.

 Club career

 Naumovski signed a two-year contract with Levski Sofia in the summer of 2014.

 On 11 June 2017, HK Pegasus chairperson Canny Leung revealed that Naumovski would be leaving the club as his contract would not be renewed.

+In June 2023, he signed for Brunei DPMM FC of the Singapore Premier League.
+He extended his stay for another season in 2024, and added a further year to the deal in 2025 when the club moved to the Malaysia Super League.
+In his first game in the new league, he saved a penalty from Ahmad Israiwah in a 2–2 draw against PDRM FC.

 International career

 He made his senior debut for Macedonia in a November 2009 friendly match against Canada and has earned a total of 6 caps, scoring no goals.
 His final international was a March 2015 friendly against Australia.
 The coach of North Macedonia, Blagoja Milevski has called him up for the 2022 Qatar World Cup qualification playoff after 7 years absence.